Last Updated: December 6, 2023

 - Exercise free speech, ensure the right of another consumer to exercise his or her free speech rights, or exercise another right provided for by law.

-- Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when the deletion of information may likely render impossible or seriously impair the achievement of such research, if you previously provided informed consent.
+- Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when the deletion of information is likely to render impossible or seriously impair the achievement of such research, if you previously provided informed consent.

 - Enable solely internal uses that are reasonably aligned with consumer expectations based on your relationship with us.

 - Comply with a legal obligation (including complying with the California Electronic Communications Privacy Act (Cal.
 Penal Code § 1546 et. seq.)).